 Head lice are a common problem in all schools.
 The recommended procedure for dealing with this is to wash you child’s hair as normal and then use conditioner on it.
 While the conditioner is on the hair use a fine comb and comb thoroughly from the scalp to the ends.
 This breaks the legs of the head lice and stops them from breeding.
 If this is done every time you wash your child’s hair the head lice will keep away.
 If you have any queries about head lice or their treatment you can talk to the school nurse.
 Her number is available in the office.

 Children are encouraged to drink water at school and have access to chilled water in each of the teaching areas.
 It has been proved that the performance of children’s brains deteriorates if they don’t drink enough of it.
-Children should bring water bottles with sport’s top and keep them topped up and accessible.
-Water bottles are sold in the school office for 75p.
+Children should bring in water bottles and take them home daily for cleaning.
+Water bottles are also sold in the school office for 75p.

-A list of common illnesses is kept in the office for you to consult.
+A list of common illnesses is on the school website for you to consult.
 If there is an outbreak of an infectious disease then the school will do all it can to minimise this.
 This may include cleaning and disinfecting.
 You can help by making sure your children know the importance of washing their hands after using the toilet and before meals.

 We teach children about a variety of aspects of safety such as road safety, stranger danger, river safety and safety on railways.
 It is important to give them as much information as possible without making them feel unsafe or in immediate danger.
-As part of their curriculum work they are also taught about electricity, safety in the kitchen, etc.
+As part of their curriculum work they are also taught about electricity, safety in the kitchen and keeping safe online, etc.

 Risk assessments are carried out whenever children take part in something which is not part of the normal school day (e.g. on school trips, visits etc)